t1/deployer/docs/tutorial.md

 and deploy it with `artifact-id` = `myhost` and `group-id` = `mydomain.org`.
 Now you can pass the `version` to the POST and your done!
-This works even if your host names end with digits, which is a common pattern for node names in a cluster, i.e. `myhost01.mydomain.org` is mapped to a bundle name `myhost`, as trailing digits are stripped.
+This works even if your host names end with digits, which is a common pattern for node names in a cluster, i.e. `myhost01.mydomain.org` is mapped to a bundle name `myhost`.

-As domain names are often very generic, like `local` or `server.lan`, it's generally better to use the `default.group-id`.
+If your domain names are generic, like `local` or `server.lan`, it's generally better to use the `default.group-id`.
 If you already need a different `default.group-id`, you can define a `root-bundle-name` variable.

-If your host names contain stage prefixes or suffixes like `dev`, or `qa`, you can strip them, too, by setting a variable `bundle-to-host-name` to `(.*?)(dev|qa)?\d*` for suffixes or `(?:dev|qa)?(.*?)\d*` for prefixes.
+If your host names contain stage prefixes or suffixes like `dev`, or `qa`, you can strip them with regular expression, by setting a variable `bundle-to-host-name` to `(.*?)(dev|qa)?\d*` for suffixes or `(?:dev|qa)?(.*?)\d*` for prefixes.
 The first capturing group of the expression is used, so remember to mark any leading groups as non-capturing by using `(?:X)`, as shown for the prefix.